A busy year, thought I'd wrap it up by sorting thru some of last

 A nice chunk of petrified wood from Odessa Delaware.

-developed, but permission to search the farm fields
+The original site has been developed, but permission to search the farm fields

 across the street can be obtained by various fossil clubs.